unepwcmc/ProtectedPlanet/docs/caching.md

 stores the requested pages in memcached and serves them directly on request, completely avoiding the Rails stack.

-[Ansible](servers.md) handles installing Memcached on production.
-Should you wish to set it up locally, take a look at the [Ansible memcached scripts](../config/deploy/ansible/roles/memcached/tasks/main.yml).
+In production Memcached runs as a service on the deploy host, not in a container — the app reaches it at `host.docker.internal:11211` (`MEMCACHE_SERVERS` in `config/deploy.yml`).
+Locally it is the `memcached` container in `docker-compose.yml`.

 ## Clearing the cache